How to Process Acorns/Cold Leaching Method

 Add your chopped acorns and some water to a blender and blend to create a pudding texture.
 If you don’t have a blender, you can stone grind the acorns the old fashioned way or use a corn or grain grinder.

 Fill a large Mason jar halfway with coarsely ground acorn meal (or halved acorns) then top it off with water.
-Use the handle of spoon to poke out any air pockets, close the lid, and give the jar a good shake.
-Move the jar to the refrigerator.
+Use something to poke out any air pockets.
+Seal the jar and shake well, and put in the refrigerator.
 The acorn meal will settle on the bottom with time, and the water will turn brown as the tannins leach from the nuts.

 Let the jar sit for 24 hours in the refrigerator, then carefully pour the water off.
 Don’t worry about getting every last drop.
 Refill the jar with clean water, and replace the jar in the refrigerator.
-You’ll need to do this several times, depending on how bitter the nuts were to begin with.
+You will repeat this process daily, if not several times a day.
+Depending how bitter the acorns were to begin with will depend on the timeframe you will have to continue this process.

 Never let a full 24 hours go without changing the water or it will become stagnant and go bad.

-Once the bitterness has been leached from the acorn meal, pour the meal out into the center of a strainer with a double layered cheesecloth.
+Once the bitterness has been leached from the acorn meal, pour the meal out using a cheesecloth and strainer.
 Gather the four corners of the cloth together and twist it closed, then continue to twist until water begins to drip from the bottom.
 When no more water can be removed by twisting, spread the meal flat on a cookie sheet and place in a warm spot to dry.
 A well venalated porch works perfect.

 If you have a dehydrator with fruit leather sheets, spread the acorn meal across the sheets and set the temperature to the lowest possible setting.
+You can also use parchment paper.
 Depending on the humidity where you live, your meal will take between 12 and 24 hours to dry.
 Check it after several hours and break up any large clumps to speed the drying process.
 An oven or warming drawer will also work, as long as the temperature is below 150F.

 After the meal is dry, you can grind again to produce a fine flour.